Events

 Timings for the day

-Due to the uncertainties around our opening keynote speaker and the shape of our workshop sessions, we can’t yet give you final timings for the day but we can tell you that we will start at 9am, finish at around 3pm and that you will get coffee breaks as well as a sit-down hot lunch!
+We will start at 9am, finish at around 3pm and you will get coffee breaks as well as a sit-down hot lunch!

 Keynote 2: Jorik Mol "Empathically Autistic - Against Behavioural Normativity and Systems of Control in Primary Education"